simonhlee97/simonhlee97/README.md

 ### Hi, I'm Simon.

 I'm a web developer from Indianapolis, IN.
+I like to read, write, learn & talk about code.

 I enjoy building interactive experiences and component-driven UIs for the web.